jerome / filterable

 About Filterable

-The Filter
+The Filterable

 Features

-- Dynamic Filtering: Apply filters based on request parameters with ease.
+- Dynamic Filtering: Apply filters based on request parameters with ease

-- User-specific Filtering: Easily implement filters that depend on the authenticated user.
+- User-Specific Filtering: Easily implement user-scoped filters

 Installation